shenlu89/amazing-endemic-species/README.md

 2. Make the necessary changes to the data or code.
 3. Create a pull request with a clear description of the modifications you've made.

-For more details, see [Best Practice for Pull Requests on GitHub](https://www.shenlu.me/blog/best-practice-for-pull-requests-on-github)

 ## FAQs

 ### What's the defination of endemic species in AES?